vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 ### What are some interactive discussions where these techniques are critically examined?

 The MasterClass is mostly just Chris Voss speaking, with nobody challenging him.
+The session does a better job of showcasing interaction among multiple people, but they're still all people at The Black Swan Group, so it doesn't necessarily show as much as possible how their ideas could be challenged or questioned by outsiders.

 I like to see people questioned about their ideas, ideally with question that I have or would have if I thought more about it.
-Since watching the MasterClass, I've [watched several interviews of Chris Voss](https://ese.vipulnaik.com/#consumptionList) that I list below:
+Since watching the original MasterClass, I've [watched several interviews of Chris Voss](https://ese.vipulnaik.com/#consumptionList); I list below the ones I found most interesting:

 * [Master the Art of Negotiating in Business and Life: Lewis Howes](https://www.youtube.com/watch?v=pd7tjnVYMzY)
 * [#MasterClassLive with Chris Voss](https://www.youtube.com/watch?v=nZcBuSCT3Io)